The Boxing Twins

 Before he filmed the popular Rocky Balboa film in 2006, the famed actor Sylvester Stallone was interviewed by the “The Boxing Twins” and personally discussed the proposed film with them.

 Alex and John also served as members of the International Boxing Hall of Fame Board of Directors from 1990-2000.
 Alex later served as Vice-President, while John served as the Secretary for the IBHOF.

-Besides their involvement in the International Boxing Hall of Fame as directors and officers, Alex Rinaldi was the IBHOF attorney, and handled all of their legal matters including the registrations of the museum’s trademark and all of their complex licensing matters.
+Besides their involvement in the International Boxing Hall of Fame as directors and officers, Alex Rinaldi was the IBHOF attorney, and handled all of their legal matters including the registrations of the Hall of Fame’s trademark and all of their complex licensing matters.

 John and Alex were also steady philanthropists to the International Boxing Hall of Fame where they donated various funds, merchandise, and exhibits to the museum.
 In addition to their support of the Hall of Fame, the Twins also supported Joe Frazier’s Golden Gloves Program, which assisted disadvantaged youngsters in Philadelphia and in other urban areas, for over twenty years.